walker-finlay/babs/README.md

 better at brawl stars

 ## Startup
-start with environment variable UPDATE for how often to download games, in hours.
+update interval is set by UPDATE environment variable or defaults to 8 (hours)